-- improvements to support safe and accessible environments for example, purchase of a defibrillator, repair/replace heating and cooling, repair/replace electrical wiring, building modifications (ramps, wider doorways etc.) to improve accessibility - purchase of minor tools and equipment for example, wood-working/art/craft tools, tools for Men's Sheds - activities to increase social connectedness and reduce social isolation for example, classes to learn a new skill or hobby, online book club, etc. - promoting and enhancing healthy lifestyles, particularly physical activity and mental wellbeing for example, exercise classes, yoga or meditation sessions, cooking classes, development of a community garden - building repairs and maintenance for example, small-scale kitchen refurbishments - addressing gaps in local services for the veteran community consistent with the program guidelines.
+- small-scale non-capital infrastructure projects - improvements to support safe and accessible environments, for example, purchase of a defibrillator, repair/replace heating and cooling, repair/replace electrical wiring, building modifications (ramps, wider doorways, and such) to improve accessibility - purchase of minor tools and equipment, for example, wood-working/art/craft tools, tools for Men's Sheds - activities to increase social connectedness and reduce social isolation, for example, classes to learn a new skill or hobby, online book club, and such. - promoting and enhancing healthy lifestyles, particularly physical activity and mental wellbeing, for example, exercise classes, yoga or meditation sessions, cooking classes, development of a community garden - building repairs and maintenance, for example, small-scale kitchen refurbishments - addressing gaps in local services for the veteran community consistent with the program guidelines.